So here we are, some date/time in the future.

 - Feel free to send errata in context.

-cleaned up purged my email mailing list recently and got a pretty good chuckle at an attempt to let me know that I failed to revise a post.
 All I can say is I am sorry that it didn't work out, whatever "it" was.
-I wish we could have chatted about it, but mostly, I hope you eventually figured out solutions to your issue(s).
+I wish we could have chatted about it, but mostly, I hope you eventually figured out a solution to your problem(s).

 Tiny changes in syntax, major version releases, tooling modifications, entire packages disappearing overnight, and more are all things that could happen from the time I wrote something until now.
-If you run into problems that require updates or workarounds, please shoot me a suggestion or pull request.
+If you run into problems requiring updates or workarounds, please send me a suggestion or pull request.
 (You can find me on Twitter.)

 In the meantime, Amazon just delivered my copy of "Sun Microsystems Core Java: Volume 1 Fundamentals," so I have some reading to catch up on.